exgalcos/exgalcos.github.io/publications.md

 ### _In Preparation_

-*Kim, Y.,  Baek, S., Lee, D. and Park, J.  A Group Sequential Procedure to Control FDR for Group Margin and Its Application to GWAS with Linkage Disequilibrium Scores,
+*Kim, Y.,  Baek, S., Lee, D. and Park, J.  A Group Sequential Procedure to Control FDR for Group Margin and Its Application to GWAS with Linkage Disequilibrium Scores.

-*Park, H. and Park, J. Estimation of normal mean vector under unknown and unequal variances and itsapplication to high dimensional classification.
+*Park, H. and Park, J.  Estimation of normal mean vector under unknown and unequal variances.

 Park, A. and Vexler, A.  Empirical likelihood via quadratic loss function.